 Table 5 presents an overview of the capabilities that enable the operational objectives.
 It also includes the technology readiness levels (TRLs) for demonstrators in 2025, 2027 and 2031.

-Capabilities enabling operational objectives TRL in 2027 TRL in 2031 Capability for improving operation performance Functions/services/technical enablers for automated operation: Connectivity, including FRMCS, V2X, 5G 8 8/9
+Capabilities enabling operational objectives TRL in 2025 TRL in 2027 TRL in 2031 Capability for improving operation performance